kylieanyce/native-plant-rescue/README.md

 When the user wants to create a post, they can click on the *'Create A Post'* affordance in the navigation bar.
 This takes them to the **Verify Your Plant Is Native** form where they can then upload the image.
 If it is a native Nashville plant, they can click the *'This is my plant!'* affordance and will be taken to the **Create Post** form.
 Here, they can enter an address and optional pick up details, then post their plant.

 ## Credits
-- The Plant.id API was a wonderful resource for this project and the folks there have been incredibly kind and generous as I have been working on it.
+- The [Plant.Id](https://plant.id/) API was a wonderful resource for this project and the folks there have been incredibly kind and generous as I have been working on it.
 This API has impressive features, and was slightly challenging and fun to learn!
 - The Native Plant Rescue Squad non-profit located in Knoxville, TN was a big inspiration for this project.
 I loved their idea of saving native plants and was inspired to do similar work but with a slightly different approach.
 - Nashville Software School and my Cohort-46 colleagues.
 THANK YOU!